AbeerAl-Rafati/Read_Note/README.md

 ____________________________________

-#### Hello, I am *Abeer Al Rafati*, a Pharmacist who has an ambition to become a propramming master :sunglasses: .
+#### Hello, I am *Abeer Al Rafati*, a Pharmacist who has an ambition to become a propramming master :bowtie: .

 #### This my Githup account >> https://github.com/AbeerAl-Rafati